-- (i) Central Railway Station, Brisbane a five year lease with monthly payments in advance.
-The lease expired on 30 April 2014 however we are continuing to lease this building on a month to month basis. - (ii) Ground Floor, 179 Ann Street, Brisbane a five year lease with monthly payments in advance.
-The option to extend this lease for a further 5 years was exercised during the current financial year and now the lease expires on 30 June 2020. - (iii) Rockhampton Regional Office a five year lease with monthly payments in advance.
-The lease expired on 30 April 2013.
-We are continuing to lease this building with a notice period of 3 months by either party. - (iv) Central Railway Station, Brisbane Heads of Agreement has been signed for a 5 year lease with monthly payments in advance effective from 1 October 2015 and expiring 30 September 2020.
+- (i) Central Railway Station, Brisbane (Concourse) a lease terminated in April 2016. - (ii) Ground Floor, 179 Ann Street, Brisbane a five year extension of lease with monthly payments in advance.
+The lease expires on 30 June 2020. - (iii) Rockhampton Regional Office a two year lease with monthly payments in advance effective from 1 May 2016 and expiring 30 April 2018. - (iv) Central Railway Station, Brisbane (Plaza Level) a five year lease with monthly payments in advance effective from 16 December 2015 and expiring 15 December 2020.